Franz Neumann (political scientist)

-Franz Leopold Neumann (23 May 1900 – 2 September 1954) was a German political activist, Western Marxist theorist and labor lawyer, who became a political scientist in exile and is best known for his theoretical analyses of Nazism.
-He studied in Germany and the United Kingdom, and spent the last phase of his career in the United States, where he worked for the Office of Strategic Services from 1943 to 1945.
+Franz Leopold Neumann (23 May 1900 – 2 September 1954) was a German political activist, Western Marxist theorist, and labor lawyer who became a political scientist in exile and is best known for his theoretical analyses of Nazism.
+He studied in Germany and the United Kingdom, and spent the last phase of his career in the United States, where he worked for the Office of Strategic Services from 1943 to 1945 writing the Secret Reports on Nazi Germany.
 During the Second World War, Neumann spied for the Soviet Union under the code-name "Ruff".
-Together with Ernst Fraenkel and Arnold Bergstraesser, Neumann is considered to be among the founders of modern political science in the Federal Republic of Germany.
+Together with Ernst Fraenkel and Arnold Bergstraesser, Neumann is considered to be among the founders of modern political science in Germany.

-Biography

 Early life

-Neumann was born in to a Jewish family on May 23, 1900, in Kattowitz (Katowice), Silesia, German Empire (present day Poland).
-As a student Neumann supported the German November revolution of 1918 and joined the Social Democratic Party (SPD).
+Neumann was born in to a Jewish family on May 23, 1900, in Kattowitz (Katowice), Silesia, German Empire (present-day Poland).
+As a student, Neumann supported the German revolution of 1918–1919 and joined the Social Democratic Party of Germany (SPD).
 Neumann was instrumental in organizing the Socialist Students Society in Frankfurt am Main, where in 1918 he met Leo Löwenthal, a future colleague in the Institute for Social Research in New York under Max Horkheimer.

 At Breslau (the present-day Wrocław in Poland), Leipzig, Rostock, and Frankfurt am Main, Neumann studied law and earned a doctorate in 1923 with a thesis on method in the theory of punishment.
-His main aim was to explain the socialist acceptance of liberal individualism in this sphere, in contradiction to Socialist theory.
-In the academic exercise that earned his degree, he did not actually attempt the sociological study he saw as necessary but addressed preliminary philosophical issues in the neo-Kantian debates of the day.
-However, his treatment of value philosophy led him to the conclusion that the antithetical liberal and socialist arguments were equally valid, and that the Socialist deviations from consistency in the matter of punishment was politically justifiable and subject only to political management.
-This most abstruse exercise, accordingly, foretells his lifelong reliance on negotiated settlements even if they involved exceptions from theoretical consistency.
-The trick was to take care that the effects of such deviations are not cumulative—as he came to conclude about the Socialist movement's compromises in Weimar.
+His main aim was to explain the socialist acceptance of liberal individualism in this sphere.
+In the academic exercise that earned his degree, he did not attempt the sociological study he saw as necessary but addressed preliminary philosophical issues in the neo-Kantian debates of the day; however, his treatment of value philosophy led him to the conclusion that the liberal and socialist arguments were equally valid, and that the socialist deviations from consistency in the matter of punishment was politically justifiable and subject only to political management.
+This foretold his lifelong reliance on negotiated settlements even if they involved exceptions from theoretical consistency.
+The goal was to ensure that the effects of such deviations are not cumulative, as he came to conclude about the socialist movement's compromises in the Weimar Republic.